alphagov/govuk-developer-docs/source/manual/email-notifications-how-they-work.html.md

 A courtesy copy of every email sent is available in [a Google Group][google-group].

-You can login to the Notify account by going to [https://www.notifications.service.gov.uk]().
-The login credentials are in the [2nd line password store][password-store] under `govuk-notify/2nd-line-support`.
+You can [login to the Notify account](https://www.notifications.service.gov.uk) using the credentials in the [2nd line password store][password-store] under `govuk-notify/2nd-line-support`.
 Two-factor authentication links for logging in are sent to the 2nd line email address.